liskin/strava-offline/README.md

 By donating, you'll also support the development of my other projects.
 You might like these:

-* <https://github.com/liskin/strava-map-switcher> - Map switcher for Strava website
-* <https://github.com/liskin/strava-gear> - Rule based tracker of gear and component wear primarily for Strava
+* [strava-gear](https://github.com/liskin/strava-gear) – Rule based tracker of gear and component wear primarily for Strava
-* <https://github.com/liskin/leaflet-tripreport> - A simple tool for visualization of bikepacking trips, both planned and ridden
+* [strava-map-switcher](https://github.com/liskin/strava-map-switcher) – Map switcher for Strava website